GreyCorbel/admpwd-e-docs/AdmPwd.PS/Get-AdmPwdEnvironmentStatus.md

 ```

 ## DESCRIPTION
+This cmdlet returns the following information:
+- total number of licensed machines for admin password management and current license consumption
+- total number of licensed managed domain user accounts and current license consumption
+- license expiration
-This cmdlet returns license status and list of all domains managed by solution, along with number of machines managed for each domain
+- list of all AD domains in all supported AD forest, each domain with number of managešd computers and domain user accounts

 ## EXAMPLES